Pruning Roses: 8 Steps for Healthy Rose BushesLearn how to trim rose bushes — it’s not as difficult as you think! Updated: 01/24/2023

 Major pruning should be done in early spring, after the last frost in colder climates, by following the 8 Basic Pruning Steps below.
 You can also let the roses tell you — when they start to bud or leaf out, it’s time.

 Dead flowers can be cut back at any time in summer.
 Carl Bennett, longtime Rose Breeding Manager of David Austin Roses, says that during the flowering season, deadheading will encourage more blooms and maintain an attractive shrub.

-“Modern roses don’t need as much pruning as most people think,” says Christian Bedard, research director for Weeks Roses.
-Follow these steps to ensure your roses will thrive.
+You'll be surprised to learn that modern roses don’t need as much pruning as you think.
+Follow these steps to ensure your roses will thrive:

 1. Remove all remaining leaves.